WangCheng0116/ML/AndrewNgMLCourse/note.md

 ## What if X^T X is not invertible?
 Reason: 1. redundant features causing it to be linearly dependent
-2. m < n (sample size is less than amount of features) => delete features or use regularizaion
+2. m < n (sample size is less than the amount of features) => delete features or use regularization

+# Logistic Regression

+## Classification Problems